Skip to Main Content

 The Fair Housing Act

 The Fair Housing Act is the primary source of protection against housing discrimination.
-It was originally enacted as Title VIII of the Civil Rights Act of 1968 ( Pub.
+It was initially enacted as Title VIII of the Civil Rights Act of 1968 ( Pub.
 L. 88-352, 78 Stat.
 241).
 It is codified as 42 U.S.C. §3601 et seq. of the United States Code.
-The last major amendment to the Fair Housing Act was enacted in 1998, the Fair Housing Amendments Act of 1988 (Pub.
+The last significant amendment to the Fair Housing Act was enacted in 1998, the Fair Housing Amendments Act of 1988 (Pub.
 L. 100-430, 102 Stat.1619).
 The annotated versions of the code additionally provide helpful case citations and references to secondary sources.

 Gladstone Realtors v.
 Village of Bellwood, 441 U.S. 91 (1979).
 Respondents, posing as potential homebuyers, investigated alleged racial "steering" by petitioners and filed a lawsuit.
-The trial court dismissed the suits, but the appellate court reversed, ruling that the respondents had standing under the FHA.
+The trial court dismissed the suits, but the appellate court reversed, ruling that the respondents had standing under the Fair Housing Act.
 The Court partially affirmed this, stating the municipality and local testers had standing due to actual injury, while two individual respondents lacked standing as they did not live in the relevant municipality.